SloMo (Chanel song): Aftermath

 The long-awaited success of Spain in Eurovision was greeted with enthusiasm across the country, with deputy prime ministers Nadia Calviño and Yolanda Díaz and opposition leader Alberto Núñez Feijóo among others congratulating Chanel for her performance and result.
 An average of 6.8 million viewers watched the final on La 1 of Televisión Española, with a peak of 8.853 million during the voting sequence.
 This equaled a 50.8% share of the market over the four hours of the final, an increase of 21.4 points from the previous edition.
 On 15 May, the day after the final, a reception event was organized at the Plaza Mayor in Madrid, where Chanel was greeted by a full crowd.
 On 17 May, she received a congratulation letter from King Felipe VI and Queen Letizia of Spain.

 On 7 May 2024, Chanel performed "SloMo" with a different choreography as part of the Eurovision Song Contest 2024 first semi-final opening number.
 This same year's Spanish entrant postcard features a short clip of her Eurovision 2022 performance.

+On 14 February 2026, Chanel performed "SloMo" alongside a medley of "Antillas", "Matahari", "Zakaza" and "Una Bala" as one of the performers in the final of the Benidorm Fest 2026.